Find and fix writing mistakes instantly

 - Get instant grammar and style suggestions

-Flex Your Grammar Muscles: An Introduction to Reflexive Pronouns
+Flex Your Grammar Muscles: An Introduction to Reflexive and Intensive Pronouns

 It’s easier than it sounds to define reflexive pronoun.
-Nearly all pronouns, by their very definition, refer back to some antecedent—a word or phrase that is replaced by the pronoun in question.
-The reflexive category is simply more transparent about this relationship than some of the other types: these cannot stand alone and must be preceded or followed by the word to which they refer.
+Nearly all reflexive pronouns refer back to some antecedent—a word or phrase that is replaced by the pronoun in question.
+The reflexive pronoun is more transparent about this relationship than some of the other parts of speech: these words cannot stand alone and must be preceded or followed by the word to which they refer to.

 Let’s start with a list of reflexive pronoun examples:

-How do we identify reflexive pronouns when we see them in the middle of writing?
-There is one dead giveaway that indicates the presence of one of these particular words: the presence of the suffix –self or its plural form –selves.
+How do we define reflexive pronoun when we see a reflexive pronoun in the middle of a sentence?
+There is one dead giveaway that indicates the presence of these particular words: the suffix –self or its plural form –selves.

-In many ways, this suffix is crucial to understanding what is a reflexive pronoun and how this particular grammatical concept works.
-In most sentences that utilize this structure, the subject and object refer to the same person, place, thing, or idea.
-So if we look at a sentence with the common structure subject + verb + object, the subject does something to or acts upon the object.
-But if we’re using reflexives, the subject and the object are one and the same—so the noun in question acts upon itself somehow.
+In many ways, this suffix is crucial to understanding what is a reflexive pronoun and how this grammatical concept works.
+In most sentences that utilize the reflexive pronoun structure, the subject and object refer to the same person, place, thing, or idea.
+So if we look at a sentence with the common grammatical structure subject + verb + object, the subject does something to or acts upon the object.
+But if we’re using reflexive pronouns, the subject and the object are one and the same—so the noun in question acts upon itself somehow.

 - William taught himself to cook.